kirill-sidorchuk/lego_detector/README.md

 --model and --snapshot arguments are the same as for 'Finetune.py' script.\
 --tta 0 means no test time data augmentation, 1 - do vertical flip, 2 - do vertical and horizontal flips.\
 --rtta <1 means no robot test time data augmentation, 2 and more means take that many images from sorted directory and average results.
+--tta_mode 'mean' or 'majority' aggregation method for TTA.
+Default is 'mean'.